 Olivia’s work is often collaborative, cross-genre and experimental and frequently makes use of technology and multimedia.
-Olivia is technical director and percussionist of FLYDLPHN, a mixed chamber sextet based in southeastern Michigan dedicated to commissioning, accessible collaboration, diverse representation, and electronic performance.
+Olivia is technical director and percussionist of FLYDLPHN, a mixed chamber sextet based in southeastern Michigan dedicated to the commissioning of early-career composers as well as extensive use of electro-acoustic, multimedia, and improvised performance.
 She also performs with her duo VIRID, an amorphous percussion and multimedia duo that exists between experimental, contemporary classical and popular music genres.
 Olivia is a member of the percussion trio Brain Pocket as well.
 Through VIRID, she co-produces the concert series VIRID and Friends in Ann Arbor, which hosts local artists and early-career musicians for intimate concerts of contemporary and electronic music.

-Currently, Olivia is the Assistant Director of Gamelan Kyai Telaga Madu and Gamelan Biru Madu at the University of Michigan.
+This past academic year, Olivia was the Assistant Director of Gamelan Kyai Telaga Madu and Gamelan Biru Madu at the University of Michigan.
 She is a 2024 Graduate Fellow in the Center for World Performance Studies with a research focus in Balinese Gamelan.

 Olivia was a New Music / Research Artist at the 2024 Percussive Arts Society International Convention, presenting her commission of Ancel Neeley’s “37 Across 39 Down.”
 She has also worked on notable projects such as John Luther Adams’ GRAMMY-nominated recording of “Sila: The Breath of the World,” the premiere of Michael Gordon’s “Field of Vision,” and “A New Age for New Age, Vol. 5.”
 A collaborator at heart, she has premiered chamber and solo works by many composers, recently including Nicole Knorr, Jake Ellzey, Chloe Liuyan Liu, and Jeremy Esquer.